-- i) Competitors may not be permitted to commence in an event if they are late reporting to the marshalling area.
-To assist the organisers in determining how many heats may be required, events may be marshalled the day before or at the start of the day the event is scheduled. - ii) A competitor or team absent from the start of an event shall be disqualified. - iii) Unless specifically provided for, no artificial enhancements to propulsion may be used in competition (e.g., handwebs, armbands).

-- iv) The use of wax or similar substances to assist the competitor in maintaining the grip on or contact with boards or surf skis or paddles is permitted in ocean events. - v) Competitors must wear their club or national team swim caps in all events.
-Ocean event caps, securely fastened under the chin, must be worn on competitors' heads at the start of each race. - A competitor shall not be disqualified if the cap is lost after the start of a race provided that officials can identify that the competitor correctly completed the event. - vi) Competition courses: Protests against the course will only be accepted prior to the start of each event or race.
+- Competitors may not be permitted to commence in an event if they are late reporting to the marshalling area.
+To assist the organisers in determining how many heats may be required, events may be marshalled the day before or at the start of the day the event is scheduled. - ii) A competitor or team absent from the start of an event shall be disqualified. - iii) Unless specifically provided for, no artificial enhancements to propulsion may be used in competition (e.g., handwebs, armbands). - iv) The use of wax or similar substances to assist the competitor in maintaining the grip on or contact with boards or surf skis or paddles is permitted in ocean events. - V) Competitors must wear their club or national team swim caps in all events.
+Ocean event caps, securely fastened under the chin, must be worn on competitors' heads at the start of each race.